nelsonaloysio/pubmed-temporal/README.md

 DiGraph with 19717 nodes and 44335 edges
 ```

-> The directed graph contains more 11 bidirectional edges from co-citing papers.
+> The directed graph contains 11 bidirectional edges from co-citing papers.

 ___